veenasundara/LightningToast/README.md

 			comes first.
 (This is the default)
 	pester: Remains visible for 3 seconds.
 No close button is displayed.
 	sticky: Remains visible until you press the close buttons.

+	If it is set here, it will be applied ao all calls to the methods described below unless it is overridden using the method's mode parameter
 ```

 ```